ReactiveX/RxGo/README.md

 fmt.Println(product)
 ```

-In this example, we started by defining a `chan rxgo.Item` acting as an input channel.
-We also created another goroutine `producer` that will be in charge to produce the stream items.
+We started by defining a `chan rxgo.Item` acting as an input channel.
+We also created a `producer` goroutine that will be in charge to produce the Observable inputs.

-We created an Observable using `FromChannel` operator.
-This is basically a wrapper on top of an existing channel.
-Then, we created 3 operators:
+The Observable was created using `FromChannel` operator.
+This is basically a, operator wrapper on top of an existing channel.
+Then, we implemented 3 operators:
 * `Map` that doubles each input.
 * `Filter` that filters items equals to 4.
-* `Reduce` that creates the product of each items.
+* `Reduce` that performs a reduction based on the product of each items.

 In the end, `Observe` returns the output channel.
 We consume the output using the standard `<-` operator and we print the value.